| Safe Haskell | None |

 Yael is an effect system that models effects as records.
 This module contains the core functionality needed to define and use effects.

-In Yael, each effect is a record, paremeterized by a Monad
+In Yael, each effect is a record, paremeterized by a Monad, m.
+For example

 Each field in an effect record is a "method" of that effect.
 Methods after often

 functions, but they don't have to be.
-They can be of the form `m a` for some a
+They can be of the form `m a` for some a, or

 method.
 Most methods are first-order, but higher-order methods are useful to represent